Great Blue Heron

 Scientific Name: Ardea herodias.

 What to look for?
+Some say that birds are descendants of dinosaurs.
+The Great Blue Heron looks like a Pterodactyl when it flies and makes its hoarse Jurassic-like call.
 The Great Blue Heron has subtle blue-gray plumage, a gray neck and a black and white throat.
 Their bills are yellowish-orange.
 And they have yellowish legs.
 Think smaller version of Sesame Street's "Big Bird" except mostly gray!

 Where can they be found at Carillon Stonegate Pond?
 Look along the shorelines of our ponds.
 And occasionally, you can spot a Great Blue Heron roosting in the trees above our western pond.